These DIY Squirrel Repellents were easy to make and did a pretty good job of keeping them out of my vegetable patch.

 Tape the lid with scotch tape so it stays put.

-That is all there is to it.
-Very little cost (less than $5 for as many as you could use).
-The hardest part for me was trying to find the condiment cups without buying 5000 of them at Sam’s club.
 A very nice person at a bar that my husband likes to go to with his friends took pity on him after three days of searching and gave him some for me to use.
 Thanks to the English bar maid at O’Malley’s Pub in Raleigh, NC.

 Will these work?
 Time will tell.